-Under regulation of the Insurance (Captive Company) Act of B.C. the Captive was required to maintain a minimum of \$200,000 in shareholder's equity and \$100,000 in reserves; the Captive was in compliance with these regulations throughout the year.
-During the year, BCFSA was informed of the intention to wind up LSBC Captive Company Ltd. and at the time of wind up on December 31, 2020, the Captive was no longer subject to the regulatory requirements.
+Under regulation of the Insurance (Captive Company) Act of B.C., the Captive was required to maintain a minimum of \$200,000 in shareholder's equity and \$100,000 in reserves.
+In 2020, BCFSA was informed of the intention to wind up the Captive, and at the time of wind up on December 31, 2020, the Captive was no longer subject to regulatory requirements.